-When switching to an online teaching environment, faculty have identified issues and concerns in both areas of course design and implementation21.
-These issues include time commitment21, use of technology tools23, implementing effective pedagogical strategies^{24,25}, and the switch in faculty role to facilitator of learning26.
-In a qualitative study of faculty switching from face-to-face to online instruction, Chiasson et al. found that faculty used their prior face-to-face course as the conceptual framework, and that asynchronous delivery required different instructional tools while synchronous delivery did not27.
-One critical aspect of online learning is the lack of interaction in an online environment, especially in asynchronous delivery, compared to the traditional face-to-face setting.
-This lack of interaction has been attributed to result in higher dropout rates in online courses28-32.
+Among the issues and concerns identified by faculty when designing and implementing online courses include issues include time commitment^{25,26}, use of technology tools27, implementing effective pedagogical strategies^{28,29}, and the switch in faculty role to facilitator of learning^{25,30}.
+Additionally, the course design and instructional tools also depend on whether the online class is to be delivered synchronously or asynchronously31.
+One challenging aspect of online teaching and learning is the lack of interaction in an online environment, especially in asynchronous delivery, compared to the traditional face-to-face setting.
+This lack of interaction has been attributed to higher dropout rates in online courses32-36.
 The Engineering Graphics course that is the focus of this paper is completely online and asynchronous.
-While it was developed by an engineering instructor who has previously developed and taught the face-to-face version of the course, this was the first time he taught an online course in an asynchronous environment.
+While the course was developed by an engineering instructor who has previously developed and taught the face-to-face version of the course and has taught various engineering lecture courses synchronously, this was the first time he taught an online course in an asynchronous environment.

 Online resources for a Graphics course have previously been developed and successfully implemented in a blended or hybrid environment.
 At North Carolina State University, in a large course redesign to switch the introductory graphics course to hybrid instruction, online resources consisting of voiced-over content presentations, software demonstrations (SolidWorks), and sketching videos were developed and delivered asynchronously.
 These resources are complemented by weekly face-to-face meetings.
 The performance of students in the multiple hybrid sections was compared with those in the face-to-face sections, and the comparison showed no statistically significant difference in the performance in midterm, final exam, and final course grade between students in the face-to-face and hybrid sections.
-The study concluded that that students in the hybrid sections understood the material just as well as students in the face-to-face sections33.
+The study concluded that that students in the hybrid sections understood the material just as well as students in the face-to-face sections37.